pomodori92/voteBot/README.md

 Originally created by pomodori92, big thanks to them.
 Fixed up some html paths being outdated.

+Created for the sole purpose of beating Tanner, much love <3.

 It's written in Javascript and JQuery with Puppeteer.